techtinkerclub/techtinkerclub.github.io/_teacher_notes/2025-26/autumn/week-4-notes.md

 ---

 **Run (5 min)**
-Press A: pupils see pairs of numbers appear.
+Press A: participants see pairs of numbers appear.
 Press B: shows the result of multiplication.

 ---